taraspos/gae-workshop/level2/README.md

 ## Upload the certificates to storage bucket

-Think of unique storage bucket name and run
+Think of unique (or just use your PROCJET_ID) storage bucket name and run
 ```
 export GS_BUCKET=gs://<unique bucket name>
 ```